How to migrate from mypy to ty

 For all available CLI options, see the ty CLI reference.

--p; pass file or directory paths instead, or use --project or environment.root to define source roots.Pointing to the Python environment
+-p; pass file or directory paths instead, or use --project or environment.root to define source roots.Point ty at your Python environment

 ty needs to find installed packages to resolve imports: